Tim's tune archive

 During the coronavirus shutdowns I also practised regularly with Peter Davie, who was keen to create new sets for the Riverside Music Project.
 I call these the RMP sets.

-More recently Peter suggested a new edition of The Riverside Collection that he published in 2012, now unfortunately out of print:
+More recently Peter suggested a new edition of The Riverside Collection that he published in 2012, now unfortunately out of print, so I transcribed these also.

 When I started transcribing I tried to get each group of tunes onto one A4 page to save paper.
 If the set goes onto a second page it is formatted so that both pages can be side-by-side on a music stand or in a ring-binder.
 I'm greener now and have all my music on a laptop, so I tend to space things out a bit more.